 Games Released in March 1987

-34 new games released in March 1987, with Family Computer being the most active platform.
-March 1 was the busiest day, with 8 new releases.
+34 new games debuted in March 1987, with Family Computer being the most active platform.
+March 1 was the busiest day, with 8 releases.
+Rastan was the most popular release of the month.

 Which days had the most releases?